Skip to content

 Click here for further resources for Marxe student writers, including our Annotated Capstone Guides.

 Loans, grants, and other forms of aid are handled by the College’s Office of Financial Aid Services.
-The graduate academic advisement team cannot answer financial aid questions because of confidentiality.
+The graduate academic advisement team cannot answer financial aid questions due to confidentiality.
 Graduate students can email FASgraduate@baruch.cuny.edu to have their questions directed to dedicated graduate financial aid counselors.

 The Office of Health Services at Baruch offers many medical and informational resources.